kwojcicki/kwojcicki.github.io/_posts/2022-04-02-VISUAL_IMAGE_INTERPOLATION.md

 <div markdown="1">

-The below simulator is a fully interactive image interpolator.
-You can zoom in/out (by scrolling the mouse wheel), pan around and edit the input image values (this can by done by double clicking the text fields on the input image).
+The simulator below is a fully interactive image interpolator.
+You can zoom in/out (by scrolling the mouse wheel), pan around, and edit the input image values (this can by done by double clicking the text fields on the input image).

-Click on the pixels on the right hand side to see exactly how their values were calculated.
+Click on the pixels on the right-hand side to see exactly how their values were calculated.

-You may notice grey squares on the input image side, these are artificially added to the image to support your chosen interpolation algorithm.
+You may notice grey squares on the input image side; these are artificially added to the image to support your chosen interpolation algorithm.
 These additional elements are created by copying the border elements of the input image, thus they themselves cannot be directly changed (but if the border elements are changed then the artificially added elements will update accordingly).

-As is common the pixels have unit width and length and their position is described by the center of the pixel.
-For example the top left pixel is at $$ (0.5, 0.5) $$.
-This isn't too critical to understand until you take a deeper look into the implementation of these interpolation algorithm's.
+The pixels have unit width and length, and their position is described by the center of the pixel.
+For example, the top left pixel is at $$ (0.5, 0.5) $$.
+This isn't too critical to understand until you take a deeper look into the implementation of these interpolation algorithms.
 </div>
 </details>